 Man sentenced for part in global cybercrime ring

-TRENTON, N.J.
-(AP) — A Massachusetts man who was part of an international cybercrime ring that the government says hacked into the computers of more than a dozen financial institutions and the U.S. military's payroll service was sentenced Friday to 2½ years in prison.
+TRENTON, New Jersey (AP) — A man who was part of an international cybercrime ring has been sentenced to 2 1/2 years in prison.

-Lamar Taylor, 38, of Salem, Massachusetts, was also ordered to pay restitution of $338,649.
-He will be on supervised release for up to three years after his prison term.
+Lamar Taylor was sentenced Friday.
+He was also ordered to pay restitution of $338,649 and to be on supervised release for up to three years after his prison term.